mk-fg/games/factorio/Moon_Logic/README.md

 ## Known Issues

-- Usual Esc hotkey doesn't close the code window, but probably should.
 - There's "Additional Output" entity, looking exactly like constant combinator, should probably be removed or at least repainted and documented.
 - No in-game description for combinators on the build grid tooltip, should be added to locale text.
 - There really should be the usual Ok / Apply / Cancel button triplet in the UI there, not just Apply masquerading as Ok.